deba1996/SKULLREMOVAL/README.md

 # SKULLREMOVAL
-Its Running Successfully in Ubuntu 18.04.
+Its Running Successfully in Ubuntu 18.04 and 18.10